 This briefing provides information on the role of Regional Schools Commissioners and outlines some of the issues that have been raised since their creation.Jump to full report >>

-In September 2014, eight Regional Schools Commissioners (RSCs) were appointed as civil servants in the Department for Education (DfE) with responsibility for approving new academies and intervening in underperforming academies in their area.
-Their role was expanded from 1 July 2015 to additionally include responsibility for approving the conversion of underperforming maintained schools into academies and making the decision on sponsors.
+In September 2014, eight Regional Schools Commissioners (RSCs) were appointed as civil servants in the Department for Education (DfE) with responsibility for approving new academies and intervening to tackle underperformance in academies in their area.
+From July 2015, their role was expanded to additionally include responsibility for approving the conversion of underperforming maintained schools into academies and making the decision on sponsors.

-RSCs take decisions on behalf of the Secretary of State and are supported in their work by a Headteacher Board comprising six to eight members.
-They report through the Schools Commissioner and a DfE Director to Lord Nash, the Parliamentary Under-Secretary of State for Schools.
-Their performance is assessed against a set of eight key performance indicators spanning four areas of responsibility.
+RSCs take decisions on behalf of the Secretary of State and are supported in their work by a Headteacher Board comprising six to eight members, four of whom are elected current or former headteachers of academies in the region.
+The Secretary of State holds the commissioners to account for the performance of academies in their area and has the power to overturn their decisions.
+They are line managed by the National Schools Commissioner, Sir David Carter, and their performance is assessed against a set of key performance indicators spanning four areas of responsibility:

-This briefing provides information on the role of RSCs and outlines some of the issues that have been raised since their creation, including by the Education Committee in its January 2016 report, The role of Regional Schools Commissioners.
-The Government responded to the report in April 2016.
+In addition to providing further information on the role of RSCs, this briefing outlines some of the issues that have been raised since their creation, including concerning the design of the RSC regions and the capacity of the RSCs to deal effectively with their increased role.
+The briefing also outlines the conclusions and recommendations of the Education Committee’s January 2016 report, The role of Regional Schools Commissioners, along with the Government response that was published in April 2016.

 Commons Briefing papers CBP-7308